Virginia Beach Head-On Collision Lawyer

 In a head-on collision, the physical evidence at the scene that indicates where the impact occurred plays the largest role in establishing fault or liability.
 For example, there may be skid marks or other marks on the roadway that suggest where the vehicles suddenly stopped.
 Photographs and eye-witness statements can also help prove liability.
 These pieces of evidence are essential in establishing fault in a front-end crash.

 The location of impact is the most essential factor that can determine liability.
 When there is evidence to show the impact occurred in the injured person’s lane of travel, it is most likely the other driver is at fault.
 However, if the evidence suggests the impact is much closer to the centerline, insurance companies may argue that the other driver is at fault.
-Therefore, it is important that an injured person works with an experienced Virginia Beach lawyer who can combat these arguments in a head-on car accident case.
+Therefore, it is important that an injured person works with an experienced Virginia lawyer who can combat these arguments in a head-on car accident case.

 When Do Punitive Damages Apply?

 The most common way punitive damages are awarded in a head-on collision case is when the at-fault driver was intoxicated at the time of the crash.
 When someone causes a crash in Virginia and their blood alcohol level was 0.15 or higher, the injured party is entitled to seek punitive damages from that driver by law.
-The goal of punitive damages is to punish the driver for their criminal conduct and to deter other members of the public from driving under the influence.